tuneinsight/lattigo/README.md

 ## Contact

+Before contacting us directly, please make sure that your request cannot be handled through an issue.

 If you want to contribute to Lattigo, have a feature proposal or request, to report a security issue or simply want to contact us directly, please do so using the following email: [lattigo@tuneinsight.com](mailto:lattigo@tuneinsight.com).

 ## Citing